JulienH2000/LittleRustSynth/README.md

 Useless project to explore audio in Rust.
 Based on CPAL (cross platform audio library).
-Current WIP : basic waveforms generation sine/square/saw/triangle.
+Building a simple digital synthesis software while finding out how to build it.
+Current feature : Sine/Square/Saw Waves, 2-Oscillator modulation, On the fly oscillator config.